msi-sbraun-11/Scoreboard/README.md

 # Scoreboard
-Implementing the Scoreboarding algorithm in C
+Implementing the Scoreboarding algorithm in C++